-How to Play Poker: Strategy for Beginners
+How to Play Poker: Strategy for All Skill Levels

 How to Play Poker

 If you’ve heard about people having fun, beer-fueled poker nights and want in on the action – but don’t know how to play – we’re here to help.
 Learning how to play poker takes some time and dedication.
 Players must have a thorough understanding of the rules, a grasp of basic strategy, and a determination to get better.
-We’ve created a simple guide that covers the basics of poker for beginner players and by the end of this guide, you’ll have no problem playing in a game of your own.
+We’ve created a simple guide that covers the basics of poker for players of all skill level and by the end of this guide, you’ll have no problem playing in a game of your own.

 Learn How to Play (Step-by-Step)

 All players who are obligated to post money must do so before the hand begins.
 The number of people will vary from game to game.
 In Texas Hold’em, the players to the direct left of the dealer button must post the Small Blind and Big Blind.

 The dealer shuffles the cards and deals them one at a time in a clockwise direction, starting with the player in the Small Blind.

 Get The Action Started